DFE-Digital/early-years-foundation-recovery/README.md

     | 6274627 | eyf-reform   | early-years-foundation-reform | Rails        |
     | 6274651 | eyf-recovery | early-years-foundation-reform | eyf-recovery |
     +---------+--------------+-------------------------------+--------------+

-## Quality Assurance

-The UI/UA test suite can be run against any site.
-A production-like application is available as a composed Docker service for local development.
-To run a self-signed certificate must first be generated.

-1. `./bin/docker-certs` (Mac users can trust the certificate in [Keychain Access](https://support.apple.com/en-gb/guide/keychain-access))
-2. `./bin/docker-qa` (this will build and bring up the application with a clean database)
-3. `./bin/docker-prod-reset` (clean and reseed the prerequisite user accounts)
-4. `./bin/docker-qa` (retest)
-4. `BASE_URL=https://deployment ./bin/docker-qa` (alternative test against another server)

 ## Accessibility Standards